Help and Advice, with Solutions for drug testing

-After ingesting a drug, the body metabolizes the ingredients into as many as eight different breakdown products.
-These combine to cause a test to read as a possible positive from a urine test.
+After ingesting a drug, the body metabolizes the substance into as many as eight different breakdown products.
+These combine to cause a test to read as a presumed positive result.
 At the lab, the confirmation test is designed to detect only one.
-In this example, Marijuana would have a cut-off screen level of 50 ng/mL, whereas a lab confirmation level is only 15 ng/mL.
-Only one substance must be present at 15 ng/mL for the lab to consider the urine positive.
-If the element is present at 14 ng/mL or lower, the sample is found to be negative.
+Marijuana would have a cut-off screen level of 50 ng/mL in the example above, whereas a lab confirmation level is only 15 ng/mL.
+Only one substance must be present at 15 ng/mL for the lab to consider the sample positive.
+If the element is present at 14 ng/mL or lower, the sample is deemed to be negative.

-Occasional users: possibly up to 10 days.
+With occasional users, Marijuana may stay in their system for up to 10 days.
 Many variables make it difficult to project precisely how long the drug may be detectable.
-We have found that Marijuana can stay in your system for over 60 days; this all depends whether they are an occasional user or a chronic user.
+We have found that Marijuana can stay in your system for over 60 days; this all depends on whether they are an occasional user or a chronic user.
 The metabolite of Marijuana is Tetrahydrocannabinol (THC) and tends to stick to fatty areas in the body.
 Moreover, consuming no amount of fluids – even diuretic fluids – will permanently “flush” it out of one’s system.
-The best solution is to abstain and take plenty of exercises.
+The best solution is to abstain and do plenty of exercises.

 Questions and Solutions for drug testing

-○ Why is the process of drug testing so important?
+○ Why is the process of urine drug testing so important?

 It’s crucial that you thoroughly understand the process of testing.
-Before using a urine drug test, check the urine temperature is within range; typically 93 to 98º F. Test for adulteration, dilution, and substitution.
+Before using a urine drug test, establish the urine temperature is within range, typically 93 to 98º F. Test for adulteration, dilution, and substitution.
 The urine you are about to test has to be fresh and clear from adulterants.
-Be very strict about this and don’t accept excuses as it’s a sure sign of a cheater.
-Do it right and get the correct result!
+Be very strict about this, and don’t accept excuses as it’s a sure sign of a cheater.
+If you do it right, you will get the correct result!

 ○ Can I use urine out of the toilet for the test?